-How to Get Provisional Driver’s License:
+How to Get a Maryland Provisional Driver’s License:

-A parent, guardian or supervising driver must submit a completed and signed practice log documenting a minimum of 60 hours of supervised driving for applicants.
+- A parent, guardian or supervising driver must submit a completed and signed practice log documenting a minimum of 60 hours of supervised driving for applicants.

-Convictions for moving violations while completing the provisional waiting period will require restarting the waiting period, the completion of remedial driver education classes and/or the suspension or revocation of the license.
+- Convictions for moving violations while completing the provisional waiting period will require restarting the waiting period, the completion of remedial driver education classes, and/or the suspension or revocation of the license.